Marketing 205 - Applied Marketing Strategies » Winter 2023 » Chapter 2

 Which trend, proposed in a book by Don Peppers and Martha Rogers, is seen as a vision of what life will be like after mass marketing, where collaborative relationships would enable customers to get exactly what they want from marketers?

-A. customized marketing
+A. differentiated marketing

 B. one-to-one marketing

-C. differentiated marketing
+C. customized marketing

 Question #11